 - It is the sensitivity of the human eye to this small part of the electromagnetic spectrum that results in our perception of colour.

-- Naming rainbow colours is a matter more closely related to the relationship between perception and language than anything to do with physics or scientific accuracy.
+- The names of rainbow colours is a matter more closely related to the relationship between perception and language than anything to do with physics or scientific accuracy.
+While the spectrum of light and the colours we see are both determined by wavelength, it’s our eyes and brains that turn these differences in light into the colours we experience.

 - In the past, rainbows were sometimes portrayed as having seven colours: red, orange, yellow, green, blue, indigo and violet.